The Handmaid's Tale: Reception in schools

 Atwood's novels, and especially her works of speculative fiction, The Handmaid's Tale and Oryx and Crake, are frequently offered as examples for the final, open-ended question on the American Advanced Placement English Literature and Composition exam each year.
 As such, her books are often assigned in high-school classrooms to students taking this Advanced Placement course, despite the mature themes the work presents.
-Atwood herself has expressed surprise that her books are being assigned to high-school audiences, largely due to her own censored education in the 1950s, but she has assured readers that this increased attention from high-school students has not altered the material she has chosen to write about since.
+Atwood herself has expressed surprise that her books are being assigned to high-school audiences, largely due to her own censored education in the 1950s; however, she has assured readers that this increased attention from high-school students has not altered the material she has chosen to write about since.

-Challenges

-There has been some criticism of use of The Handmaid's Tale in schools.
-Some challenges have come from parents concerned about the explicit sexuality and other adult themes in the book, while others have argued that The Handmaid's Tale depicts a negative view of religion.
-This view is supported by some academics who propose that the work satirizes contemporary religious fundamentalists in the United States, offering a feminist critique of the trends this movement to the Right represents.
+Censorship in the United States

 The American Library Association lists The Handmaid's Tale as number 37 on the "100 Most Frequently Challenged Books of 1990–2000".
 In 2019, The Handmaid's Tale is still listed as the seventh-most challenged book because of profanity, vulgarity, and sexual overtones.
 Atwood participated in discussing The Handmaid's Tale as the subject of an ALA discussion series titled "One Book, One Conference".